patterns-app/patterns-devkit/README.md

 <h3 align="center">The First Data Operating System</h3>
 <p>&nbsp;</p>

-**Basis** is a framework for programming data workflows via nodes.
+**Basis** is a framework for programming data workflows via nodes with python or sql.
 It's a foundational system for building integrated end-to-end data pipelines that power everything from ingestion, to ETL, machine learning modeling, automation, and "reverse ETL" in a unified framework.